apollographql/apollo-client/react-docs/source/fragments.md

 We put the fragment on `CommentsPage.fragments.comment` by convention, and use the familiar `gql` helper to create it.

-When it's time to embed the fragment in a query, we simply use the `...Name` syntax in our GraphQL, and pass the fragment object into our `graphql` HOC:
+When it's time to embed the fragment in a query, we simply use the `...Name` syntax in our GraphQL, and embed the fragment inside our query GraphQL document:

 ```
 const SUBMIT_COMMENT_MUTATION = gql`